 Before we address the main question, it’s essential to understand just how incredible a deer’s olfactory abilities are.
 Deer have a highly advanced sense of smell, far better than that of humans.

-Here are some fascinating facts about a deer’s nose:
+Here are some fascinating facts about how far can a deer smell:

 - Deer have up to 297 million olfactory receptors, compared to a human’s mere 5 million.